jamesrhester/Lerche.jl/README.md

 Lerche (German for Lark) is a partial port of the Lark grammar processor from Python to Julia.
 Lark grammars should work unchanged in Lerche.

+# Quick start

+See also 'Notes for Lark users' below.

+Lerche reads Lark EBNF grammars to produce a parser.
+This parser, when provided with text conforming to the grammar, produces a parse tree.
+This tree can be visited and transformed using "rules", which are just Julia methods.
+The first argument of a rule is an object which is a subtype of ``Visitor`` or ``Transformer``.
+The name of a rule is the production that it should be called on.

+1. Define one or more subtypes of ``Transformer`` or ``Visitor`` to be used to dispatch the appropriate rule.
+The subtype can also be used to hold information if you wish, and must be a concrete type at present.
+1. Prefix the subtype definition with ``@contains_rules``
+1. For every production in your grammar that you wish to transform, write a rule with identical name to the production
+1. The rule should be prefixed with ``@rule`` if the second argument is an array containing all of the arguments to the grammar production
+1. The rule should be prefixed with ``@inline_rule`` if the second and following arguments refer to each argument in the grammar production
+1. Near the top of the module containing your subtypes and rules, put ``@rule_holder`` on a line by itself (may be unnecessary in the future).

+For a real-world example of usage, see [this file](https://github.com/jamesrhester/CIF_dREL.jl/blob/master/src/jl_transformer.jl).

-# Quick start for Lark users
+# Notes for Lark users

 Please read the Lark documentation.
-When converting from Lark programs written in Python to Lerche programs written in Julia, the following changes are necessary:
+When converting from Lark programs written in Python to Lerche programs written in Julia, the changes outlined below are necessary.
+Note that before version 1.0 use of the ``@contains_rules`` and ``@rule_holder`` macros is likely to be simplified.

-1. All classes become types
+1. All Transformer and Visitor classes become types
-2. All class method calls become Julia method calls with the type as the first argument (i.e. replacing ``self``)
+1. All class method calls become Julia method calls with the type as the first argument (i.e. replacing ``self``)
+1. Transformers and visitors should be declared in a single module with the macro ``@rule_holder`` on a line by itself before any type definitions
-3. Transformers and visitors should be declared as subtypes of the appropriate visitor/transformer type
+1. Transformers and visitors should be declared as subtypes of the appropriate visitor/transformer type, preceded by the macro ``@contains_rules``
-4. Transformation or visitor rules should be preceded by the ``@rule`` macro.
+1. Transformation or visitor rules should be preceded by the ``@rule`` macro.
 Inline rules use the ``@inline_rule`` macro.
-5. The first argument of transformation and visitor rules is a variable of the desired transformation/visitor type.
+1. The first argument of transformation and visitor rules is a variable of the desired transformation/visitor type.
-6. Any grammars containing backslash-double quote sequences need to be fixed (see below).
+1. Any grammars containing backslash-double quote sequences need to be fixed (see below).
-7. Any grammars containing backslash-x to denote a byte value need to be fixed (see below).
+1. Any grammars containing backslash-x to denote a byte value need to be fixed (see below).

 ## Grammars